sqlparser/sqlflow_public/databases/snowflake/readme.md

 ![Grabit snowfalke UI 3 database parameters](grabit-snowflake-3-database-parameters.png)

 - If we only want to get all the schema data in the specified database, we can do this by using the following configuration:

-    If you just want to get all the data in the specified database,you can configure it as follows.
     ````json
     "extractedDbsSchemas":"db/*"
     ````